Road to Offer

 TL;DR

-The Consulting Resume 30-Second Scan: What Recruiters Actually Look At
+Consulting Resume Template: What Recruiters Look At First

 When a recruiter opens your resume, they follow a predictable visual path.
 Eye-tracking research on resume scanning consistently shows the same pattern: name and school first, then GPA, then the first bullet under your most recent role, then a rapid scan of company names in the experience section.
 Everything else — your summary statement, your skills section, your extracurricular bullet three — gets attention only if the first pass triggers interest.